pySRURGS/pySRURGS/paper/paper.md

 regression, and also to enumerate the problem space.
 Users are allowed to specify which functions they want permitted, and how many fitting parameters they want permitted.
 The code works very nicely, saving results to a sqlite dictionary file for future review.
-Though intuitive, it is proven to converge on the ideal solution as the number of iterations tends to infinity, a property not shared by genetic programming [@Solis:2012].
+Though intuitive, uniform random global search is proven to converge on the ideal solution as the number of iterations tends to infinity, a property not shared by genetic programming [@Solis:2012].

 ![pySRURGS uses a binary tree representation for symbolic regression.](sample_equation.png)